Caltech-IPAC/Montage/README.md

 to PyPI but if someone want to extend Montage for their own use they can use the same infrastructure to build custom wheels as well.

+The Montage 6.0 release can be accessed via git tag "v6.1".

 --------------

 Montage (http://montage.ipac.caltech.edu) is an Open Source toolkit,